Héctor Chumpitaz

 In addition to having won three other national titles with Sporting Cristal, Chumpitaz is remembered for having been captain of the American team that played a friendly match against the stars of Europe, among them were Giacinto Facchetti, Eusébio da Silva Ferreira, Johan Cruyff —who was the captain of Europe, among other figures.
-It is there that the nickname El Capitán de America (America's Captain) is gained.
+It was there that he was given the nickname "El Capitán de America" ("Captain America").

-At the national team level, for almost fifteen years he was the captain and great defensive bulwark of the Peru national football team that won the Copa América 1975 and reached the quarterfinals in the Soccer World Cup of Mexico 1970 and Argentina 1978.
+At the national team level, for almost fifteen years Chumpitaz was the captain and great defensive bulwark of the Peru national football team that won the Copa América 1975 and reached the quarterfinals in the FIFA World Cup of Mexico 1970 and Argentina 1978.

 Chumpitaz is considered one of the greatest South American defenders of all-time and was named to the list of best World Cup players of all time by Terra.com in 2006.
 He was elected the 35th best South American footballer of the 20th century in a poll by the IFFHS in 2000.

 Career

 At the age of 19, Chumpitaz joined a second division team in Peru, the Unidad Vecinal.
 Chumpitaz became a first division player in 1964, when he was signed by Deportivo Municipal, a team where he stayed until 1965.

-During 1966, Chumpitaz began playing for Universitario de Deportes, where he was part of the team that won 5 Peruvian league championships (1966, 1967, 1969, 1971 and 1974).
+During 1966, Chumpitaz began playing for Universitario de Deportes, where he was part of the team that won five Peruvian league championships (1966, 1967, 1969, 1971 and 1974).

-Chumpitaz captained the Universitario de Deportes side to a runner up in the Copa Libertadores 1972, losing 2–1 to Independiente of the Argentina in the final.
+Chumpitaz captained the Universitario de Deportes side to a runner-up place in the Copa Libertadores 1972, losing 2–1 to Independiente of Argentina in the final.

 In 1973, All-Star teams from the American and European continents played against each other in Barcelona, Spain.
-Soccer greats such as Johan Cruyff and Franz Beckenbauer participated in that game.
-Chumpitaz was selected captain of the American continent's team thus earning the nickname America's Captain.
-The game finishes 4–4 and in Penalty kicks, America wins 7–6.
+Football greats such as Johan Cruyff and Franz Beckenbauer participated in that game.
+Chumpitaz was selected captain of the American continent's team, thus earning the nickname "America's Captain".
+The game finished 4–4 and in Penalty kicks, America won 7–6.

-The following year, he was signed, for the first time, by an international club, when he played with the Club Atlas team in Mexico.
+The following year, Chumpitaz was signed for the first time by an international club, Club Atlas of Mexico.

-In 1977, he went on to play for Sporting Cristal, a team he would play with until 1984.
-He won 3 Peruvian league championships (1979, 1980 and 1983).
+In 1977, Chumpitaz went on to play for Sporting Cristal, a team he would play with until 1984.
+He won three Peruvian league championships (1979, 1980 and 1983) with the team.

-He became the national soccer top scoring defender of Peruvian Primera División, with 65 goals in 456 matches.
+Chumpitaz became the national soccer top scoring defender of Peruvian Primera División, with 65 goals in 456 matches.